matt-deboer/mpp/README.md

 **Marathon** discovery is configured using:

-- `--marathon-url`: The marathon API endpoint to contact.
+- `--marathon-url`: The marathon API endpoint to contact
-- `--marathon-apps`: A comma-separated list of apps to query for endpoints.
+- `--marathon-apps`: A comma-separated list of apps to query for endpoints
-- `--marathon-principal-secret`: (Optional) A DCOS principal-secret object used to authenticate to Marathon.
+- `--marathon-principal-secret`: (Optional) A DCOS principal-secret object used to authenticate to Marathon
-- `--marathon-auth-endpoint`: (Optional) Overrides the auth-endpoint contained within the principal secret object.
+- `--marathon-auth-endpoint`: (Optional) Overrides the auth-endpoint contained within the principal secret object

-**Kubernetes** discovery _(Coming soon)_ is configured using:
+**Kubernetes** discovery is configured using:

-- `--kubeconfig`: The path to the kubeconfig file used to locate the cluster and authenticate.
+- `--kubeconfig`: The path to the kubeconfig file used to locate the cluster and authenticate; if not specified, in-cluster config will be used
+- `--kube-service-name`: The name of a service whose endpoints will be used to locate prometheus
-- `--kube-pod-selector`: A pod-selector string used to locate the pods containing the endpoints.
+- `--kube-pod-label-selector`: A pod-selector string used to locate the pods containing the endpoints
+- `--kube-port`: The port for pods/endpoints on which prometheus is lisetening; if not specified, the first TCP port found will be used

 **Endpoints file** discovery is configured using `--endpoints-file` -- the path to a file containing one endpoint per line.